Products of Farey Fractions: Introduction

-In Section \ref{sec5} we study relations between the growth rate of $\log(\F_n)$ and the Riemann hypothesis, given by the result of Mikol\'{a}s, with the main term in the Mikol\'{a}s formula being $ \Phi(n) - \frac{1}{2} \psi(n)$.
-In this section we relate this main term to a quantity given entirely in terms of $\log (\G_k)$ and the M\"{o}bius function, using a parallel with the ``hyperbola method" of Dirichlet.
-In Section \ref{sec52} we justify our definition of ``replacement main term" $\Phi_{\infty}(n)$ by showing that the Riemann hypothesis implies that it is indeed close to the ``main term" $\Phi(n) - \frac{1}{2}\psi (n)$ in the Mikol\'{a}s formula.
+In Section \ref{sec5} we study relations between the growth rate of $\log(\F_n)$ and the Riemann hypothesis, given by the result of Mikol\'{a}s, with the main term in Mikol\'{a}s formula being $ \Phi(n) - \frac{1}{2} \psi(n)$.
+In this section we relate this main term to a quantity given entirely in terms of $\log (\G_n)$ and the M\"{o}bius function, using a parallel with the ``hyperbola method" of Dirichlet.
+In Section \ref{sec52} we justify our definition of ``replacement main term" $\Phi_{\infty}(n)$ by showing that the Riemann hypothesis implies that it is indeed close to the ``main term" $\Phi(n) - \frac{1}{2}\psi (n)$ in the Mikol\'{a}s formulation of the Riemann hypothesis.
 We obtain a formula for the ``replacement remainder term" and present empirical evidence about its behavior.
-It has some striking non-random features in which the influence of the M\"{o}bius function is visible.
+It has a very striking non-random features in which the influence of the M\"{o}bius function is clearly visible.

 In Section \ref{sec6}, we ask: {\em Can one approach the Riemann hypothesis through knowledge of the function $\ord_p(\F_n)$ at a single fixed prime $p$?} Note that the product formula for rational numbers expresses $\log(\F_n)$ as a weighted sum of $\ord_p(\F_n)$ for $p \le n$, and by the Mikol\'{a}s result this in principle allows the Riemann hypothesis to be expressed as a complicated function of {\em all} the functions $\ord_p(\F_n)$ with variable $p$.
-Guessing that the Riemann hypothesis might be visible from data at a {\em single} prime $p$ seems initially unbelievable, but it becomes less far-fetched when one observes that the full set of M\"{o}bius function values $\mu(m)$ influence the values $\ord_p(\F_n)$.
+Speculation that the Riemann hypothesis might be visible from data at a {\em single} prime $p$ seems initially unbelievable.
+It becomes less far-fetched when one observes from the formulas that the full set of M\"{o}bius function values $\{ \mu(m) : n\geq m \geq 1\}$ influence the values $\ord_p(\F_n)$.